yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdcsdk-server.md

   </li>
 </ul>

-Yugabyte CDCSDK Server is an open source project that provides a streaming platform for change data capture from YugabyteDB.
+Yugabyte CDCSDK server is an open source project that provides a streaming platform for change data capture from YugabyteDB.
 The server is based on [Debezium](https://github.com/yugabyte/cdcsdk-server/tree/main/cdcsdk-server).
-CDCSDK Server uses [debezium-yugabytedb-connector](https://github.com/yugabyte/debezium-connector-yugabytedb) to capture change events.
+CDCSDK server uses [debezium-yugabytedb-connector](https://github.com/yugabyte/debezium-connector-yugabytedb) to capture change events.
 It supports a YugabyteDB instance as a source and supports the following sinks:

 * Kafka
 * HTTP REST Endpoint